-Access to Fishing Grounds: The development of wind energy and aquaculture areas, protected marine areas and historic monuments, and other offshore ocean uses have become a critical issue for our industry.
-All of these activities have the potential to reduce safe access to historically used fishing ground resulting in a greater concentration of fishing effort in smaller areas.
+Access to Fishing Grounds: The development of wind energy and aquaculture areas, protected marine areas and historic monuments, and other offshore ocean uses have become an even more critical issue for our industry.
+All these activities have the potential to reduce safe access to historically used fishing ground resulting in a greater concentration of fishing effort in smaller areas.
+There is a tremendous amount of overlap between the wind leases areas, wind call areas, and the current and potential future surfclam fishing grounds.
+This also has the potential to impact fishery independent survey operations.